neyrinckaudio/docs-vcpro/docs/troubleshooting.md

     To use Windows 11 you must use the latest V-Control Pro 3.X available at [Installers](https://neyrinck.com/download/v-control-pro/).
 V-Control Pro 3 is compatible with V-Control Pro 2 Standard licenses.

 !!! warning "You must uninstall Win10Pcap to use V-Control Pro 3 with Ethernet surfaces on Windows 11.
 You must install Npcap."
     If you were using V-Control Pro 2.x with an Ethernet surface on Windows 10 and you upgraded to Windows 11, then most likely Win10Pcap is installed and must be uninstalled.
-And you must install NPcap [available here.](https://npcap.com/#download)
+And you must install Npcap [available here.](https://npcap.com/#download)

 Please follow these steps to uninstall everything and re-install if you have upgraded a Windows 10 system to Windows 11.